AlchemyCMS/alchemy-guides/guides/how_to_create_a_contact_form.md

 All optional setting should be manageable through the content management user.
 So creating an element that set these values is **highly recommended**.
 :::

-## Creating a contact form element
+## Creating a Contact Form Element

 Describe a new Element with this options inside your `elements.yml` file: